European Molecular Biology Laboratory

 EMBL is Europe’s flagship laboratory for the life sciences, with more than 80 independent groups covering the spectrum of molecular biology.

-EMBL is international, innovative and interdisciplinary – its 1,600 employees, from many nations, operate across five sites: the main laboratory in Heidelberg, and outstations in Grenoble; Hamburg; Hinxton, near Cambridge (the European Bioinformatics Institute), and Monterotondo, near Rome.
+EMBL is international, innovative and interdisciplinary – its 1,600 employees, from many nations, operate across six sites: the main laboratory in Heidelberg, and sites in Barcelona; Grenoble; Hamburg; Hinxton, near Cambridge (the European Bioinformatics Institute), and Monterotondo, near Rome.

 A bundle of nerves that relays information from touch receptors on the skin to the spinal cord and ultimately the brain, imaged with the new technique (EMBL/L. Castaldi)